TheHellem/TheHellem/README.md

 ---
 ## 🚀 About Me

-- 🔭 I’m currently working on a LaTex templates
+- 🔭 I’m currently working on LaTex templates and a personal webpage with React
 - 🌱 I’m currently learning QGIS
 ---